-Healthsens is currently developing a useful rapid test for the specific and early diagnosis of myocardial infarction.
-Using a lateral flow strip, patients will be able to know quickly if they are having a heart attack, since many times their symptoms can be confused with other conditions, such as a panic attack or anxiety crises.
+HEALTHSENS is developing a very useful rapid test for the specific and early diagnosis of myocardial infarction.
+Thanks to this self-diagnostic test, patients will be able to quickly know whether or not they are suffering from a heart attack, since many times their symptoms can be confused with other conditions, such as a panic attack or anxiety crises.

-Cardiac troponin consists of three subunits (troponin I, C, T), with subunit I being the one with the greatest clinical interest.
+Cardiac troponin consists of three subunits (troponin I, C, T), with subunit I having the greatest clinical interest.
 This subunit is specifically associated with myocardial infarction and coronary/arterial disease.
-The determination of troponin I, in conjunction with the clinical evaluation of the patient, is used to stratify the risk of a heart attack or coronary/arterial disease in people who have chest pain or symptoms of cardiovascular disease.
-Healthsens TropoStrip will allow the detection of troponin I quickly and easily in a drop of total blood.
+The determination of troponin I, in conjunction with the clinical evaluation of the patient, is used to stratify the risk of suffering a heart attack or coronary/arterial disease in people who present with chest pain or symptoms of cardiovascular disease.

-Nowadays, the available assays used to measure cardiac troponin I, while providing adequate diagnostic performance, present several drawbacks.
-These include the need for highly specialized personnel to carry out a venous blood sample and its subsequent analysis through time-consuming laboratory techniques or bulky devices.
+Today, the available trials used to measure cardiac troponin I, while providing an adequate diagnosis, present several drawbacks.
+Some of these are the need for specialized personnel to take a venous blood sample and its subsequent analysis through laborious laboratory techniques using voluminous devices.
 These tools are also very expensive and require constant maintenance.
-A device such as Healthsens TropoStrip, reduces costs from the beginning and can be used easily not only in modern clinics and hospitals, but also in the most disadvantaged contexts (rural or isolated areas, developing countries, war zones, etc.) as it is a practical, chemically stable device capable of quickly providing an accurate result in record time compared to conventional methodologies used in clinic for the determination of Troponin I.
+A device such as HEALTHSENS TROPOSTRIP® will reduce costs from the outset and can easily be used not only in modern clinics and hospitals, but also in the most disadvantaged contexts (rural or isolated areas, developing countries, war zones, etc.) as it is a practical device, chemically stable and able to provide the patient with an accurate result in record time compared to the conventional clinical methodologies used for the determination of troponin I.

-The cardiac troponin I biomarker is highly specific to myocardial infarction.
+The biomarker cardiac troponin I is highly specific for myocardial infarction.

-Cardiovascular disease is currently the leading cause of death worldwide.
+Cardiovascular disease is currently the leading cause of death globally.

-Ischemic heart disease and heart attack are responsible for 16% and 11% of all annual deaths in the world, respectively.
+Ischemic heart disease and heart attacks account for 16 per cent and 11 per cent of annual deaths worldwide, respectively.

-In 2019, 8.9 million deaths are attributed to ischemic heart disease (IHD).
+In 2019, 8.9 million deaths were due to ischemic heart disease.